zanecsmith/EPP622/README.md

 for file in *.fastq; do fastqc $file; done
 ```

-#### 5. Secure copy files to your computer to view .html version fastqc files.
+#### 5. Secure copy files to your computer to view .html versions of .fastqc files.
 ##### 5a.
 Open a new local terminal.
 ```
 cd desktop